What is milk thistle?

 Milk thistle is an herbal remedy that has been used for around 2000 years in the treatment of various health concerns.
 The Latin name for milk thistle is Silybum marianum.
 The active ingredient of milk thistle is a flavinoid called silymarin that is found in the seeds.
 Most herbal preparations contain extracts that are derived from crushed seeds and are standardized to contain a specific concentration of silymarin.

 Scientific studies of milk thistle suggest that silymarin has strong antioxidant and anti-inflammatory actions, that it has detoxifying actions, and that it promotes cellular repair and regeneration.
-Literature reviews of clinical studies using silymarin appear to show mixed results of its effectiveness; however, when the studies are reviewed critically it appears that the therapeutic effects of silymarin are dose related.
+Literature reviews of clinical studies using silymarin appear to show mixed results of its effectiveness; however, when the studies are reviewed critically it appears that the therapeutic effects of silymarin are related to the dosage.

 What conditions are treated with milk thistle?

-Milk thistle has a long history of use in the treatment of liver problems, particularly to treat chronic hepatitis, liver cirrhosis, toxin-induced liver damage and gall bladder disorders.
-In addition to its antioxidant and anti-inflammatory properties, it stimulates the flow of bile from the gall bladder, that has lead to some herbalists recommending it for treatment of some bowel disorders.
+In people, milk thistle has a long history of use in the treatment of liver problems, particularly to treat chronic hepatitis, liver cirrhosis, toxin-induced liver damage and gall bladder disorders.
+In addition to its antioxidant and anti-inflammatory properties, it stimulates the flow of bile from the gall bladder, which has led to some herbalists recommending it for treatment of some bowel disorders.
 Historically, it has been successfully used as an emergency antidote to mushroom poisoning - if given within 24 hours, it significantly reduces the risk of liver damage and death.

 Other research suggests that milk thistle promotes kidney function in patients with kidney damage due to diabetes, that it may protect the kidneys from the toxic effects of certain drugs and from radiation injury, and that it may reduce insulin resistance in certain cases of adult onset diabetes.